3 Las Vegas students killed by DUI driver in California, police say

 Her 17-year-old brother was due to graduate this spring.

+Mack’s friends and family members are holding a vigil at 6 p.m.
+Friday at Knickerbocker Park, 10695 W. Dorrell Lane.

+Hawley also was an athlete at the school and played on Centennial’s varsity soccer team for the last two years.

 The news hit the Centennial High community hard.
-Softball coach Mike Liveri spoke about the tragedy during a Centennial softball game on Thursday.
+Softball coach Mike Livreri spoke about the tragedy after a Centennial softball game on Thursday.

 Centennial lost 3 wonderful kids last night, our hearts are out to everyone affected by this we are so sorry for what everyone is going through please be safe for the rest of spring break and hold your loved ones close